GrosvenorTechnology/OemAccessApi/documentation/API/PostBatchedEvents.md

 # Post Batched Events

-When using controllers in 485 mode, the controllers will forward their events to the line header, which will then send these events up to the service.
-To improve performance of the line header, messages from all controllers are delivered to the service in batches.
+To improve performance, event messages can be delivered to the service in batches.

 Events in the OEM-Access controller are raised in response to any of three sources: